EasyCLA FAQs

 What is the difference between a Corporate CLA (CCLA) and an Individual CLA (ICLA)?

-An Individual CLA is signed by an individual for contributions that they contribute on their own behalf, as opposed to contributions on behalf of their employer or another entity.
+Purpose: An individual CLA is used for contributions made by individuals on their behalf rather than on behalf of their employer or another entity.

 How can I contribute to GitHub/Gerrit/GitLab repositories?

-If you are an individual contributor, see Individual Contributor.
-If you are a corporate contributor, see Corporate Contributor for details.
+If you are an individual contributor, see .
+If you are a corporate contributor, see for details.

-Open your email, which you provided while signing the ICLA, to check the signed ICLA that was sent from The Linux Foundation.
+Open the email that you provided while signing the ICLA to check the signed ICLA that was sent from The Linux Foundation.
 If you have not received the email, you can open a support ticket to have it resent.

 Using the Domain Approval Criteria requires less overhead because CCLA signatories and CCLA managers do not need to add and manage numerous employee email addresses.